25 May Our status during the Corona Pandemic

 During this time of self-isolation I hope you are feeling physically healthy, mentally well and supported by loved ones.
 Many of you have asked how I’m doing personally and also what the Craftivist Collective is up to.
-Thank you for your concern and eagerness to keep up your craftivism.
-Below is what I can currently offer within my own limitations.
+Thank you for your concern and eagerness to keep up your Gentle Protest craftivism journey.
+Below is what I, Sarah can currently offer within my own limitations.
 The post will be updated if/when needed:

-As you might have seen from social media, all of our events have been postponed or cancelled.
-We have lost a lot income and therefore had to pause/delay our own future plans.
+We have lost a lot income and therefore had to pause, delay and rethink our own future plans.
 Thank you so much for everyone who gave a donation, became a new #AdoptACraftivist patron and increased their monthly support to help me pay my rent, essential bills and keep the collective surviving and thriving.
 With your support I can continue to give talks to groups via zoom and mentor craftivists around the world in their own gentle protest campaigns.
 If you can offer financial support at this difficult time it would be a huge help.
 More info here: www.craftivist-collective.com/adopt-a-craftivist

 My personal status

 As most of you know, I run the Craftivist Collective from my little East London studio apartment that I live and work in alone.
-I made the decision last week to stay with a friend outside of London during the Corona Virus pandemic and leave the keys with my lovely neighbours.
+For the first 6 weeks of lockdown I stayed with a friend outside of London during the Corona Virus pandemic.
 I knew that my mental and physical health would suffer being a single woman alone in a small apartment in central London with no outdoor space or balcony and in a build-up environment with no views of nature.
 I also hoped I could be a help to my friend who has just had a big operation.
 And I have more than enough work to do on my laptop wherever I am.
 Thank you for your understanding and patience.
-It was a hard decision and means I cannot make craftivism objects I wish that I could but I’m incredibly grateful for the opportunity I have been given to access my friend’s garden, hang out with her dog (free therapy!) and support each other at this unprecedented time in history and rise to the challenge of not being too much of a pain to her teenage sons!;p
+It was a hard decision and meant I could not make craftivism objects I’m incredibly grateful for the opportunity I had been given to access my friend’s garden, hang out with her dog (free therapy!), support each other at this unprecedented time in history and rise to the challenge of not being too much of a pain to her teenage sons!;p

 Craftivism orders delivery status: